The world we live in is full of amazing facts you never knew.

 An ant can’t die from falling.

-Because of their incredibly small weight and rock-hard exoskeleton, an ant’s terminal velocity isn’t enough to kill or harm it upon impact.
+Because of their incredibly small weight and rock-hard exoskeleton, an ant’s terminal velocity isn’t enough to harm it upon impact.

 Simply put, they could survive being dropped from heights like the Empire State Building and walk away unscathed.